vphantom/pyriteview/README.md

 ### Why the name "Pyrite"?

 "PyriteView" is a bilingual play on the words "Peer Review".
 The [PyritePHP](https://github.com/vphantom/pyritephp) framework which it uses was originally created specifically for this application.

-### CURRENTLY UNDER ACTIVE DEVELOPMENT!

-As of February 2017, PyriteView is under active development towards its initial features list.
-You should probably wait until we release version 1.0 before looking too much into this.

 ## Usage